Angel Investor Statistics – 15 Pieces Of Data

 (Source: American Angel Report)

-It’s been said that women make up about 22% of all angel investors.
-But what does this number actually mean?
+Women comprise approximately 22% of all angel investors.
+But what does this figure actually signify?

-This is encouraging news for all women entrepreneurs who are looking to raise capital.
+This represents encouraging news for all female entrepreneurs seeking capital.

-So if you’re thinking about starting a business, don’t be discouraged by the lack of women in the VC world.
-There are plenty of women angel investors out there who are ready to support your vision.
+If you’re considering launching a business, don’t let the scarcity of women in VC discourage you.
+Numerous women angel investors stand ready to support your vision.

 There are about 250,000 active angel investors in the United States